Recursive Language Models: Scaling Long Context Tasks

 \subsection{Methods and Baselines}

-We compare \RLM{}s against other commonly used task-agnostic methods.
-For each of the following methods, we use two contemporary LMs, GPT-5 with medium reasoning~\citep{openai2025gpt5systemcard} and default sampling parameters and Qwen3-Coder-480B-A35B~\citep{yang2025qwen3technicalreport} using the sampling parameters described in~\citet{Qwen3-Coder-480B-A35B}, chosen to provide results for a commercial and open frontier model respectively.
-For Qwen3-Coder, we compute costs based on the Fireworks provider~\citep{Qwen3-Coder-Fireworks}.
+We compare \RLM{}s against commonly used task-agnostic inference methods, using two modern LMs, GPT-5 with medium reasoning~\citep{singh2025openaigpt5card} and default sampling parameters, and Qwen3-Coder-480B-A35B~\citep{yang2025qwen3technicalreport} using the sampling parameters described in~\citet{Qwen3-Coder-480B-A35B}.
+For Qwen3-Coder-480B-A35B, we compute costs based on the compute provider Fireworks~\citep{Qwen3-Coder-Fireworks}.
 In addition to evaluating the base model on all tasks, we also evaluate the following methods and baselines:

-\textbf{\RLM{} with REPL}.
-We implement an \RLM{} that loads its context as a string in the memory of a Python REPL environment.
-The REPL environment also loads in a module that allows it to query a sub-LM inside the environment.
-The system prompt is fixed across all experiments (see Appendix~\ref{appx3:methods}).
-For the GPT-5 experiments, we use GPT-5-mini for the recursive LMs and GPT-5 for the root LM, as we found this choice to strike a powerful tradeoff between the capabilities of RLMs and the cost of the recursive calls.

-\textbf{\RLM{} with REPL, no sub-calls}.
-We provide an ablation of our method.
-In it, the REPL environment loads in the context, but is not able to use sub-LM calls.
-In this setting, the LM can still interact with its context in a REPL environment before providing a final answer.
+\textbf{CodeAct.} We compare directly to a CodeAct~\citep{wang2024executablecodeactionselicit} agent that can execute code inside of a ReAct~\citep{yao2023reactsynergizingreasoningacting} loop.
+Unlike an \RLM, CodeAct does not offload the user prompt to the code environment, and instead provides it directly to the LM.
+We consider two variants: (1) a version following~\citet{jimenez2024swebenchlanguagemodelsresolve, chen2025browsecompplusfairtransparentevaluation} where we equip this agent with a BM25~\citep{10.1561/1500000019} retriever; (2) a version with a sub-call tool inside of the REPL.
+Compared to \RLM{}s, this method loads the context directly into the model.

-\textbf{Summary agent.} Following~\citet{sun2025scalinglonghorizonllmagent,wu2025resumunlockinglonghorizonsearch,yu2025memagentreshapinglongcontextllm}, we consider an iterative agent that invokes a summary of the context as it is filled.
-For example, given a corpus of documents, it will iteratively view the documents and summarize when full.
-In cases where the provided context exceeds the model window, the agent will chunks the input to fit within the model context window and invoke the same strategy over these chunks.
-For GPT-5, due to the extremely high cost of handling large token inputs, we use GPT-5-nano for compaction and GPT-5 to provide the final answer.
+\textbf{Compaction agent.} Following~\citet{sun2025scalinglonghorizonllmagent,wu2025resumunlockinglonghorizonsearch,yu2025memagentreshapinglongcontextllm}, we consider an iterative agent that compacts the context as it is filled.
+For example, given a corpus of documents, it will iteratively accumulate the documents and summarize when full.
+In cases where a single document exceeds the model window, the agent will chunk the document and iteratively compact it.
+For the GPT-5 experiments, due to the extremely high cost of applying this strategy to millions of tokens, we use GPT-5-nano for compaction and GPT-5 to provide the final answer.

-\textbf{CodeAct (+ BM25).} We compare directly to a CodeAct~\citep{wang2024executablecodeactionselicit} agent that can execute code inside of a ReAct~\citep{yao2023reactsynergizingreasoningacting} loop.
-Unlike an \RLM, it does not offload its prompt to the code environment, and instead provides it directly to the LM.
-Furthermore, following~\citet{jimenez2024swebenchlanguagemodelsresolve, chen2025browsecompplusfairtransparentevaluation}, we equip this agent with a BM25~\citep{10.1561/1500000019} retriever that indexes the input context for tasks where this is appropriate.